sunlei/promtail/README.md

-# promtail
-Promtail with Journal for Arm
+# Promtail with Journal Support for Arm